 Why is this?
 It is because our brain has created a neurological connection between our expressions and experiences with the specific word.
 It has created the essence (we talked about earlier) of that word based on our own perception - in a sense, we have moulded that word to our own thoughts, feelings and emotions.
 How ego centric, right?
 Everything evolves around you...

 You could say that, but you could also say... how powerful!

-Let's break this down.
-So, when you see a word you have the choice to let it pass you by or you can imprint your expression and experiences onto it.
+Let's break this down further.
+So, when you see a word, you have the choice to let it pass you by or you can imprint your expression and experiences onto it.
 This means acknowledging the word in the moment and your interaction with it.
-From there you can compact the thoughts, feelings and emotions you express and experience when we see the word.
-Which creates the chance for deja vu moments every time we see the word, because we have a distinct memory of it.
+From there you can pack the word with the thoughts, feelings and emotions you express and experience when we see the word - which creates the chance for deja vu moments every time we see the word, because we have a distinct memory of it.
 So the more you see that word and strengthen those connections of thoughts, feelings and emotions with it, the more your brain will remember it.

 That's why quotes are so powerful.
 Ever wondered why you feel a certain way when you hear M.L.K's "I have a dream..." quote?
 It's because your brain has connected your unique expression and experience to those words, and because we hear the quote so often - it has become heavily rooted in our brains, so that feeling is quickly accessible.

 Imagine if we could find a quote (or we may already have one) and imprint an expression or experience onto it and always rely on it to feel the thoughts, feelings and emotions that we desire?
 If we were smart we could choose a quote that made us happy every time we read it's words and read it every time we were sad.
 I myself have a quote that makes me feel a desired way when I read it: